HL7/davinci-alerts/input/pagecontent/guidance.md

 See the [Admit Notification Message Forwarded Bundle 01](todo.html) for a complete example of this use case.

-**Clinical Content Changed**
+**Bundle Content Changed**

 If the notification is forwarded with the clinical content changed, *in addition* to the steps outlined above, the Intermediary **SHALL**:

-- To indicate the changes to the Bundle, add Provenance resource(s) based on the the [US Core Provenance Profile] and the guidance provided in [Basic Provenance for HIE redistribution] to the message bundle.
+- Indicate the change in the MessageHeader using the [US Core Provenance Profile] and the guidance provided in [Basic Provenance for HIE redistribution] to the message bundle.
 An example Provenance for when a resource has been removed from the forwarded notification bundle is shown in the example below:

 ~~~json
 {% include admit-discharge-notification-provenance-02.json %}